vmbobato/Simple_ML_Models/README.md

 # ML Models used for Learning

 ## MNIST
-Uses Tensorflow to create a CNN to train and predict handwritten digits.
+Uses Tensorflow to create a MLP to train and predict handwritten digits.